Crisp & Co is a proud supporter of Breast Cancer Awareness Month, the annual campaign to raise awareness about the impact of Breast Cancer.

 How to Get a Divorce in the UK

 If you are planning on getting divorced there is a strict legal process you need to go through.
 Understanding the process and what is required can make it easier for you to get divorced by allowing you to be properly prepared, minimising the risk of any unexpected problems holding up your divorce.

 In this article, we will cover some of the most important points you need to consider:

 For specific advice on how to get divorced and the divorce process, please get in touch with our divorce solicitors in London and across the South East now by calling 020 8017 8962 or contact your local Crisp & Co office.

 How the divorce process works in the UK

-Decree Absolute – Once a decree nisi has been granted, you will then need to wait at least 43 days and you can then apply for a decree absolute.
-Once a court issues you with a decree absolute, your marriage is officially over.
+Final Order – Once a Conditional Order has been granted, you will then need to wait at least 6 weeks, and you can then apply for a Final Order.
+Once a court issues you with a Final Order, your marriage is officially over.

 Grounds for divorce in the UK